dita-cyber/KQL/README.md

 Logins<br/>

 SigninLogs table help me with tracking user login activities.
 It provides detailed information on login attempts, including user details and location data.

-This query focuses on recent activity and sorts it for easy review.
+Difference between SigninLogs and AADNonInteractiveUserSignInLogs

+**SigninLogs:** User-driven sign-ins, where the user directly interacts with the login process.
+**AADNonInteractiveUserSignInLogs:** Sign-ins performed by applications or systems on behalf of a user, without user interaction.

-From my experience I found the most useful collumns are:
+From my experience I found the most useful collumns for SigninLogs table are:

 - TimeGenerated<br/>
 - UserPrincipalName<br/>